euctrl-pru/website/references/methodology/additional_asma_time_pi.md

 time performance indicator.

-The calculation of this performance indicator is performed according to the Airport Operator Data Flow standard for data collection and processing, under the responsibility of the airports division in the QoS department of the PRU, which is compliant with IR691/2010 and IR390/2013.
+The calculation of this performance indicator is performed according to the Airport Operator Data Flow {% cite ir691-apt --file aviation %} standard for data collection and processing, under the responsibility of the airports division in the QoS department of the PRU, which is compliant with IR691/2010 and IR390/2013.
 For the calculation of the indicator, the Airport Operator Data Flow is combined with trajectory data